Joan & Edgar Booth TheatreMore Like This

 - BU Shuttle stop M2.

 Street parking is available on and around Commonwealth Avenue.
 BU parking lots and garages are also available.
-Lot F is the parking lot at Booth Theatre; garage entrance is at 128 Essex Street, Brookline MA.
+Lot F is the parking lot at Booth Theatre.
+The garage entrance is at 128 Essex Street, Brookline MA.
 This lot will open 90 minutes prior to performances.
 Rates will vary.
-Please consult bu.edu/parking for more information.
+Visit bu.edu/parking for more information.

 Tickets for BU Community

-All Boston University students, faculty, and staff receive free admission with their BU ID to watch performances at Booth Theatre.
+All Boston University students, faculty, and staff receive free admission at the door with their BU ID to attend performances at Booth Theatre, subject to availability.